2020 Jakarta floods: Responses

 Cloud seeding planes were used in an attempt to break up the heavy rain.

-The Jakarta governor, Anies Baswedan, tweeted that the government would help all those affected by the flood.
+The governor of Jakarta, Anies Baswedan, tweeted that the government would help all those affected by the flood.
 Baswedan has also told reporters that he would push new large-scale infrastructure projects, including a dam and a sluice, to prevent flooding again.
 Baswedan has publicly stated that "I want all the officials in the Jakarta administrations to make sure that all government buildings and schools are ready to be used as evacuation shelters.
 Prepare public kitchens, healthcare posts, medicines, sleeping mats, public toilets and other basic needs for evacuees," at the time of the flood.
 Indonesian President Joko Widodo has tweeted that he will rebuild all public infrastructure with anti-flooding measures.

 Turkey's Ministry of Foreign Affairs stated that it's in full solidarity with the people of Indonesia and ready to provide any assistance that may be needed.